 Currency: The Euro!

-Climate: You can visit Amsterdam year-round and have a great experience, but the winter months (November through March) may be too cold for walking or cycling around the city.
-You’ll find the warmest months in Amsterdam to be June through September, but they are also the highest months for tourism!
+Climate: You’ll be able to visit Amsterdam year-round and have an excellent expertise, but the winter months (November through March) may be too cold for walking or cycling around the city.
+You’ll realize the warmest months in Amsterdam to be June through September, but they are also the highest months for tourism!

-Amsterdam Airport Schiphol,is located about 20km from Amsterdam, and the cheapest and quickest way to get into the city center is by train (about 15 minutes).
+Amsterdam Airport Schiphol, is located about 20km from Amsterdam, and also the cheapest and quickest way to get into the city center is by train (about 15 minutes).
 You are able to purchase a one-way ticket for just €3.70 Euro from the machines next to the trains.

 GETTING AROUND IN AMSTERDAM

 Amsterdam has impressive public transportation and offers travelers bicycles, metros, buses, ferries and tram to help you get around the city and beyond.
-Getting around Amsterdam is also very cheap, just a Euro or two per ride, so you have lots of options!
+Getting around Amsterdam is additionally all-time low, just a Euro or two per ride, so you have lots of options!

 Bicycle: Most locals use bikes to get around.
 There are a LOT of bicycles, so be prepared for lots of bike traffic, but you can easily rent one (for about $10-12 Euros) for your time there.

-Walking: Most places you’ll want to visit in Amsterdam are relatively close together.
+Walking: Most places you’ll need to go to in Amsterdam are comparatively approximate.
 Obviously a bus or metro will get you around much quicker though.

 Public Transport: You’ll find that getting around quickest can take a combination of bus, metro and tram rides.
 Luckily, the GVB offers daily transportation passes, available for 1 to 7 days, with prices starting from €7.50 Euros, and are valid for use on all three types of transport.
 This is definitely your best best if you’re in the city for a few days.
 TRAM was my favourite!!!!!